-This article will be a frequently-updated resource list and idea generator for those who’d love to be bringing more programming to their visitors/members/patrons/community.
+This is a frequently-updated resource list and idea generator for those who’d love to be bringing more programming to their visitors/members/patrons/community.

 Grant Funding for Public Programming